Ludwig Erdwin Seyler: Joh. Berenberg, Gossler & Co.

 He joined the Berenberg & Gossler company in Hamburg as an apprentice in 1775, aged 17.
 At the time the company's sole owner was his would-be father-in-law Johann Hinrich Gossler (1738–90), who had been named a partner by his own father-in-law Johann Berenberg (1718–72) in 1769.
 The company was founded in 1590 by the immigrant Berenberg family from Antwerp.
 On 20 May 1788, Seyler married Anna Henriette Gossler (1771–1836), the eldest child of the company's owners, Johann Hinrich Gossler and Elisabeth Berenberg (1749–1822).
 His mother-in-law was the only heir of the Berenberg family.
 During his lifetime and beyond his wife's family was regarded as one of the two most prominent families of the city-state of Hamburg.

 Shortly after his marriage, his father-in-law made him a partner in the Berenberg company.
 Upon the death of his father-in-law in 1790, he succeeded him as the company's senior partner and effective head.
 His mother-in-law was a partner in her own right from 1790 to 1800, and in 1798 his seventeen years younger brother-in-law, the later senator Johann Heinrich Gossler, joined the company as a partner.
 Under his leadership and to reflect his entry into the partnership the company name was changed to Joh.
 Berenberg, Gossler & Co. in 1791, and has remained unchanged since.

 As head of the Berenberg company Seyler greatly expanded the company's international trade, and was one of the first merchants and bankers from Germany who established trade relations with the newly independent United States and with East Asia.
 By 1800 the capital of the company had doubled since he became a partner, to about a million Mark Banco, and had established itself as one of the largest merchant houses of Hamburg.
 The company lost half its capital during the Napoleonic Wars, but quickly regained and exceeded its former size once the war ended.
 Astrid Petersson notes that the company's "extensive sugar imports in the period after 1814, especially from Brazil, the U.S. and East Asia, some of which represented a continuation of their trading relationships dating back to the late 18th century, contributed significantly to the company's wealth.
 In combination with their position as merchant bankers, it became a respected company well beyond the borders of Germany, that was only rivaled by few other merchant houses around 1830."

-Ludwig Seyler remained one of the two dominant partners, with his brother-in-law, until his death in 1836.
+As of 1809 L.E.
+Seyler owned 5/12 (about 41%) of the Berenberg company and was the company's senior/managing partner and largest shareholder; his brother in law Johann Heinrich Gossler owned 4/12 (about 33%).
+Seyler remained one of the two dominant partners, with his brother-in-law, until his death in 1836.
 At the time of his death he had worked for the company for 61 years, been a partner for 48 years and been the company's senior partner for 46 years.